Article 6.

 § 153A-134.1.
 Regulation of battery-charged security fences.

-(a) No county may adopt an ordinance, rule, or regulation that does any of the following:
+(a) No county may adopt an ordinance, rule, or regulation or enforce an existing ordinance, rule, or regulation that does any of the following:

 (1) Requires any type of permit, fee, review, or approval for the installation or use of a battery-charged security fence in addition to a permit that may be required by an ordinance adopted by the governing board as authorized by G.S.
 74D-11(c).